 EMCO is used as Service orchestration in ICN BP.
-ICN BP developed containerized KUD multi-cluster to install the EMCO as a plugin in any cluster provisioned by BPA operator.
+EMCO is installed as a plugin in any cluster provisioned with Cluster API and Flux.
 EMCO installed Composite vFW application to install in any edge location.

 SDEWAN:

 SDEWAN CNF module is worked as a software-defined router located in each edge location and central hub K8s cluster to manage central-edge and edge-edge communication.
 It's functionality is realized via CNF (Containerized Network Function) and deployed by K8s, it is based on OpenWRT (an open-source project based on Linux, and used on embedded devices to route network traffic) and leverages Linux kernel functionality for packet processing to support network functionalities such as multiple wan link support (mwan3), firewall/SNAT/DNAT (fw3), IPSec (strongswan) etc. It exposes Restful APIs for configuration, detail information can be found at: SDEWAN CNF